ayaachi-jha/barnes-hut-parallel/README.md

 N-Body simulation is a very important simulation in Physics, especially Astrophysics.
 The naive solution to the N-Body problem is of O(N^2) time complexity where we calculate the forces on each particle due to all the other particles in space.

-Barnes Hut Algorithm is an approximation algorithm which solves the N-Body problem with O(Nlog(N)) time complexity.
+Barnes Hut Algorithm is an approximation algorithm which solves the N-Body problem with `O(Nlog(N))` time complexity.

-For visualization, the algorithm divides the 2-D space into quadrants using a Quad Tree, such that each quadrant at the smallest level only contains 1 particle, and each particle only needs to calculate the force of the particles in the nearby quadrants and approximate the force from the particles in distant quadrants using the center of mass of the larger quadrant containing those far-away particles.
-With a correct choice of s/D ratio (where s is the size of the quadrant and D is the distance of the particles from that quadrant) we can define what is a good choice for skipping individual particles and calculating the force using the center of mass of the quadrant.
+For visualization, the algorithm divides the 2-D space into quadrants using a `Quad Tree`, such that each quadrant at the smallest level only contains 1 particle, and each particle only needs to calculate the force of the particles in the nearby quadrants and approximate the force from the particles in distant quadrants using the center of mass of the larger quadrant containing those far-away particles.
+With a correct choice of `s/D` ratio (where `s` is the size of the quadrant and `D` is the distance of the particles from that quadrant) we can define what is a good choice for skipping individual particles and calculating the force using the center of mass of the quadrant.
 This improves the performance significantly while also giving a reasonable accuracy in force calculation.

 The image below shows a representation of the Quad Tree built for Barnes Hut Algorithm, where each quadrant is a node and particles are present in the leaf nodes while the parent quadrants are the parent nodes.